 Existing or potential customers

 In using or evaluating Tableau, you'll be provided with a designated contact to make sure you have the best experience possible.
-If you have a vulnerability to report, review the information about what the report should contain and then contact your Tableau pre-sales rep or customer success manager.
+If you have a vulnerability to report, please review the information about what the report should contain and then contact your Tableau pre-sales rep or customer success manager.

 If you believe you've found a security issue with one of our products and are not a Tableau customer, you can send an email to our security alias, email@example.com.
 If you'd like to encrypt your vulnerability report, you can use our PGP key.

 After reporting a vulnerability, you will receive a response from a human within one business day along with a tracking identifier.
-All vulnerability reports will remain confidential within Tableau and will only shared internally with those who need to know in order to reproduce and fix the issue.
+All vulnerability reports will remain confidential within Tableau and will only be shared internally with those who need to know in order to reproduce and fix the issue.

 We ask for your patience while we investigate the report and will keep you updated as frequently as there are updates to share.
-After the report has been evaluated and a fix has been developed, we will work with you to coordinate disclosure in a reasonable timeframe.
+After the report has been evaluated and a fix has been developed, we will work with you to coordinate disclosure within a reasonable timeframe.
 For the security of our customers and their information, we ask that you not release information about the vulnerability until we've had an opportunity to address the issue.

 All security-related notifications will be announced to our customers via the Security Bulletins community page at https://community.tableau.com/community/security-bulletins.
 This page also includes information about our response to Internet-wide security vulnerabilities that impact Tableau products, release notes about security bug fixes and disclosed vulnerabilities, and anything else that our customers should know about.